 The show is bang on trend for the here & now quoting hand sanitiser, and a possible contagion outbreak for the military to contend with which neatly links back to the previous eighteen months of our own Covid world.

 The fabulous depth & emotions displayed through its actors whilst dealing with an earthquake emergency is awesome.
 Casting David Harbour adds a touch of je ne sais quoi to the show with his recognisable voice adding character, and carefree aloofness into the mix.

-A quick shout out should also go to Jeffrey Dean Morgan for killing the staunch Navy Captain character Mark Dover too a tee.
-Slipping into the arrogant “wheres my coffee” & “drop down and give me twenty” military type with ease.
+A quick shout out should also go to Jeffrey Dean Morgan for killing the staunch Navy Captain character Mark Dover to a tee.
+Slipping into the arrogant “wheres my coffee” & “drop-down and give me twenty” military-type with ease.

 Apart from the education on tsunami’s, earthquakes, sailing, and kayaking techniques I even managed to learn what a go-bag was.
 So cheers Aftershock for giving my nearest & dearest Christmas present ideas for 2021.

 All of the good stuff does not mean that the show is completely showered in gold.
 In my unique opinion although the show moves in parts with blistering pace, at times it feels like we learn nothing about the island and why it suddenly popped up in the first place.